jcsastre/udacity_machine-learning_smartcab/README.md

 ## 3. Implement a Q-Learning Driving Agent

 The third task is to implement the Q-Learning algorithm for the driving agent.
-The code corresponding to this agent can be found on the class **QLearningAgent** at the file **smartcab/agents.py**.

 The core of the algorithm is a simple value iteration update.
 It assumes the old value and makes a correction based on the new information (Source: [Wikipedia](https://en.wikipedia.org/wiki/Q-learning)):

 ![](images/qlearn.png)